lauux/DungeonGame/README.md

   Updates the new version with camera
   by: Matt
 - 19/11/19
-  Updates the new version with beers and obstacles
+  1. Updates the new version with beers and obstacles
-  by: Corey
-- 19/11/19
+  2. Updates the new version with villain
-  Updates the new version with updated player image and villain
+  3. Updates the new version with updated images of player and playground
   by: Corey